Our Team

 Her research interest focused on the child rearing practice of Chinese immigrants and its relationship with some factors such as cultural values and language.
 We are working on a project titled “Culture and Sleeping Arrangement” in collaboration with Dr. Kim Noels.

-Dr. Jianhui Song received PhD degree from U of A Psychology in 2010.
+Dr. Jianhui Song received her PhD degree from U of A Psychology in 2010.

 Ken-ichi Ito, PhD